jm-cook/my-smart-home/nest-hub-dashboard/README.md

 casting your own dashboard to a nest hub, navigate to your cast device *Settings->Integrations->Google cast*.
 Then look for your device in the devices list.
 From there you can navigate to "browse media", and find your dashboard.
 Then click the "play" button.

+# Challenges and workarounds

+Note that when using the grid-layout, it is necessary to have this inside a panel dashboard - otherwise display on a nets hub will not work.
+This in turn causes another problem, some of the style  elements for the card display are no longer visible as they are "hidden" by the panel.
+The workaround for this is included in the custom theme by using the entry ```card-mod-view-yaml``` to revert the ha-card style.
+However this workaround only works on the desktop, not on the cast device - so you are still stuck with the defaults for the panel view, ie square corners and no shadow.
+It's not bad at all, but hopefully could be fixed in future.